We're on Instagram. Follow @rifleconfigurator

 Agilite K-Zero

-Best K19-priced slick with Swimmer Cut accommodation
+Best slick carrier with Swimmer Cut accommodation

 Affiliate links - purchases support this site at no extra cost to you. (?)